You are here

 - Issued statewide Executive Order that:

-- Enforces “Safer at Home” order across all 77 counties, requiring those age 65 and older and individuals who are immunocompromised or have pre-existing conditions to shelter in their homes, leaving only for essential needs like groceries or prescriptions, until April 30.
+- Continues to enforce a “Safer at Home” order across all 77 counties, requiring those age 65 and older and individuals who are immunocompromised or have pre-existing conditions to shelter in their homes until May 15, except for those working in a critical infrastructure sector or to conduct essential errands.

 - Prohibits visitors at nursing homes, retirement or long-term care facilities.